marcosagnoletto/marcosagnoletto.github.io/_pages/events.md

 {% include base_path %}

-On this page, you will find some slides and posters that I presented, some notes for presentations, and informal notes that I wrote during courses or other activities.
+On this page, you will find some slides and posters that I presented, and informal notes that I wrote during courses or other activities.

 #  Slides